Air Headquarters Communication Squadron: Fleet

-Boeing 777-300ER (Air India One)
+Boeing 777-300ER (India One)

-In October 2020, two fully customized Boeing 777-300ER aircraft were inducted into the squadron at a cost of ₹8,458 Crore.
-Prior to this, two Air India operated Boeing 747-400s were being used for VVIP overseas transport.
+In October 2020, the IAF inducted two, fully-customized Boeing 777-300ER aircraft into the squadron at a cost of ₹8,458 Crore.
+Prior to this, a pair of Boeing 747-400s, operated by Air India, were being used for overseas VVIP transport.
 The two ex- Air India 777 aircraft underwent major modifications at Boeing's facility in Fort Worth, Texas, where they were fitted with missile defence and communications systems requisite of aircraft conveying Heads of State and Heads of Government.

-Each aircraft features a VVIP suite, two conference rooms, a press briefing room, a medical room and secure communications system, with jammers.
+Each aircraft features a VVIP suite, two conference rooms, a press briefing room, a medical room, and secure communications system with jammers.

-The new aircraft was utilized for the first time on 26 March 2021 during the Indian Prime Minister's visit to Dhaka, Bangladesh.
+The first official use of the VVIP Boeing 777 was on 26 March 2021, during Prime Minister Narendra Modi's visit to Dhaka, Bangladesh.

 Aircraft operating VVIP flights are designated Special Extra Section Flight (SESF).
 On SESF missions, the President is designated as VIP-1, the Vice President as VIP-2, and the Prime Minister as VIP-3.
 On official mission with any of three VIPs on board, the aircraft are designated the callsign Air India One.

 While Union Ministers and senior staff officers of the Indian Armed Forces may use smaller aircraft for official travel, the B777-300ER's are exclusively used by the President, Vice President and Prime Minister.

 Passengers traveling on board Air India One are required to wear colour-coded identity cards at all times.
 Members of the official delegation (rank of Joint Secretary to the Government of India and above) are tagged in purple and sit in first class equivalent seats.
 Personnel of the Special Protection Group are also tagged in purple since they provide proximate security to the Prime Minister, and may carry close combat weapons for the duration of flights.
 Accompanying officials (passengers of rank below Joint Secretary) are tagged in pink, and sit in business class equivalent seats.
 Support staff, including cooks and butlers, and other security personnel (not including the Special Protection Group) are tagged in red, while journalists in the press pool are tagged in yellow.
 Both red and yellow-tagged passengers sit in economy class equivalent seats.

 The B777-300ER's onboard electronics include about 238 miles of wiring (twice the amount found in a normal 777).
 Heavy shielding is tough enough to protect the wiring and crucial electronics from the electromagnetic pulse associated with a nuclear blast.
-The aircraft are fitted with encrypted satellite communication facilities and advanced navigation aids, an advanced missile warning system, a missile deflecting shield and electronic countermeasures so as to provide protection from any ground-based or airborne threats.
+The aircraft is fitted with encrypted satellite communication facilities and advanced navigation aids, an advanced missile warning system, a missile deflecting shield and electronic countermeasures so as to provide protection from any ground-based or airborne threats.

 The B777-300ERs are military vessels formally owned by the Indian Air Force.
 They bear no Air India markings and will not have commercial dual-use.
 However, under a special contract, their maintenance will be carried out by Air India Engineering Services Limited (AIESL), which has experience in maintaining the Boeing 777 series aircraft for Air India's commercial fleet.